ZacharyWeiner/trello2/README.md

 ---

-**Built with ❤️ using Next.js 14, TypeScript, Firebase, and modern web technologies.**
+**Built with ❤️ ZackWins using Next.js 14, TypeScript, Firebase, and modern web technologies.**

 *Last updated: December 2024*